Mark V Binocular Viewer from Baader Planetarium (BPMARKVS)

 Magnification Alternatives with Your Mark V Binocular Viewer

 The Mark V Binocular Viewer is well suited for lunar, planetary and double star viewing.
-When you wish to push the magnification higher in order to bring out more detail, we recommend that you thread the optical section of our Convertible Barlow (BARADV) into the front of the viewer.
+When you wish to push the magnification higher in order to bring out more detail, we recommend that you thread the optical section of our Convertible Barlow (BARADV) into the front of the diagonal.
 This optional accessory lens narrows the incoming beam and results in the sharpest possible images at the eyepiece end of the binocular viewer.
 It may be used with or without the Glasspath Compensator, depending on the magnification desired.
 Another excellent option is to use the Fluorite Flatfield Converter Barlow (BPFFC) manufactured by Baader Planetarium to achieve even higher magnification.
 We suggest that you review the entire range of options in the FFC System (PDF document).

 To achieve the definitive image it is better to do your magnification using a barlow in front of the Mark V than to increase magnification with short focal length eyepieces.
 A narrower light cone passing through the binocular viewer is what provides the sharpest images.